sciustechnologia/sciustechnologia.github.io/testing/flashing.md

 ```bash
 adb install -r -d autoembedded.carassistant.arm64-v8a.blablabla_RC00.apk
 ```

+### Flashing
+> Installing from your computer files (APK, SDK and so on) onto DUT.

+### APK (Android Package Kit)
+> The final product **users** install on their Android devices (tools and blueprints).
+> contains all the code, resources (images, sounds, etc.), and data needed to run the app on an Android device.
+> Analogy: executable file for Windows or macOS.
+> Usage: When you download and install an app from the Google Play Store, you're essentially downloading and installing an APK file.

+Key Characteristics
+* Standalone: An APK file is self-contained, containing everything needed to run the app.
+* Executable: It's a file that can be executed on an Android device to install the app.

+### SDK (Software Development Kit):
+> The tools and resources **developers** use to build the APK (complete, functional structure ).
+> set of tools, libraries, documentation, and sample code that developers use to create Android apps.
+> Analogy: toolbox for building a house.
+It provides the tools, instructions, and materials necessary to construct the application.
+> Usage: Developers use the Android SDK to write code, design the UI, test their apps, and ultimately create APK files to distribute.

+Key Characteristics:
+Development Tools: It includes tools like the Android Studio IDE, compilers, emulators, and debuggers.
+Libraries: It contains pre-written code (libraries) that developers can use to perform common tasks.
+Documentation: The SDK includes comprehensive documentation to help developers understand how to use its tools and libraries.
+Sample Code: It offers sample code to illustrate how to implement various functionalities.

+> You flash the DUT from your laptop via terminal with ADB.

 ### Debugging App Issues - logcat
 > Identify and troubleshoot problems on your Android device.